 Above all, have fun and engage the reader as much as you can

 Take this opportunity to flex your creative writing talents.
 Learning how to write an engaging story is a skill that will benefit you throughout your life.
-Reach out to the experts at Studyfy for help learning how to master writing narrative essays.
+Reach out to the experts at Studyfy to find your homework helper, proofreader, editor or an expert who halps with learning how to master writing narrative essays.